 Sherburne County Safe Roads Coalition

-The Sherburne County Safe Roads Coalition has various efforts underway to inform our community about traffic safety initiatives through September 2019.
+The Sherburne County Safe Roads Coalition has various efforts underway to inform our community about traffic safety initiatives.
 Please take a moment to review and participate where able.

 What is the Toward Zero Deaths Program?

 Minnesota Toward Zero Deaths (TZD) is the state’s cornerstone traffic safety program since 2003, employing an interdisciplinary approach to reducing traffic crashes, injuries, and deaths on Minnesota roads.
 This approach involves five different stakeholder groups, affectionately known as the five E’s, working together to drive Minnesota traffic deaths and serious injuries down to zero.
 These include:

 Changing driver behavior is the focus of traffic safety education efforts.
 It is not enough for drivers to understand the "rules of the road."
 Drivers must be motivated to change their driving habits.

 The goal of the Toward Zero Deaths program is to reduce not just crashes, but total road injuries and fatalities.
 That means that when a crash does occur, fast, efficient, and coordinated emergency response is critical.

 Ensuring compliance with traffic laws is a major component in changing driver behavior and reducing unsafe driving practices.

 Modifying or reconstructing roadways can be challenging and time consuming.
 Careful evaluation of road characteristics is the key to a solid investment in public safety.

 Everyone has a part in driving the total fatalities down to zero.
 We each make choices every day that can affect not only our lives, but those around us, while utilizing our roadways and beyond.